typhon-project/typhon-evolution/README.md

 ## Schema and data evolution/migration

-This command-line tool enabling you to (1) evolve the TyphonML polystore schema and (2) migrate the data from one polystore schema version to another.
+This module is a command-line application permitting to evolve/migrate automatically the deployed TyphonML polystore schema, the corresponding physical structures and data from one polystore schema version to another, using evolution operators defined in the Typhon ML grammar.

 You can access the source code [here](https://github.com/typhon-project/typhon-evolution/tree/master/backend)